tamucc-comp-bio/classroom_repo_2025/assignments/assignment_1.md

 <details><summary>Software Carpentry</summary>
 <p>

-Complete the [Pipes & Filters](https://swcarpentry.github.io/shell-novice/04-pipefilter.html) tutorial on software carpentry
+Complete the [Pipes & Filters](https://swcarpentry.github.io/shell-novice/04-pipefilter.html) tutorial on software carpentry.
+You can use your computer rather than codespaces

 Complete the [Finding Things](https://swcarpentry.github.io/shell-novice/07-find.html) tutorial on software carpentry